Curriculum

 Systems-Based Practice8

 Students are taught about patient health care challenges and opportunities surrounding both the United States and global medical systems and their effect on patient outcomes both as individuals and as populations during their Patient-Centered Medicine courses and symposium during the first two years of medical school at LUCOM.
 Active learning during case-based learning opportunities, including interdisciplinary/interprofessional experiences during simulation, and standardized patient encounters all require the student to apply knowledge of variant systems in determining appropriate evaluation and treatment of the “patients”.
-Clinical faculty provide practical insight into health care services in a complex interdisciplinary/interprofessional environment during core clinical rotations.
+Clinical faculty provide practical insight into health care services in a complex interdisciplinary/interprofessional environment during core and required clinical rotations.
 Clinical experiences provide for practical experience working inside differing systems, including settings such as private clinics and institutions, rural and critical access hospitals, and/or military institutions.
 Students also participate in formal case write-ups and oral presentations during both preclinical and clinical years that require them to address the issue.

 All students are required to become certified in BLS and ACLS, in that order, as a component of their prep for clinical practice curriculum.
 Students are taught the basics of acute care of the sick and injured patient during clinical medicine and as a component of their systems courses.
 This knowledge is assessed on end-of-rotation examination, during Standardized Patient and Simulation events, and during small group and team learning discussions and presentations.
 Students are taught the process for research and information retrieval during clinical medicine and the prep for clinical practice course utilizing on-line resources such as Up-to-Date, Epocrates, MEDLINE, etc.